wict0rious/CrypticBurp/README.md

 Shoutout to [sparky23172](https://github.com/sparky23172) for the amazing support with this!

-[CrypticBurp config panel photo - adding soon]
+[CrypticBurp config panel photo - adding soon!]

 ## Features